-Pet music therapy can help solve cat behavior problems as well as offer physical therapeutic benefits.
-Our pet cats are attuned to sound and are incredibly sensitive to noises, including music.
+Pet music therapy can help solve dog and cat behavior problems as well as offer physical therapeutic benefits.
+Our pets are attuned to sound and are incredibly sensitive to noises, including music.

-With Valentine’s Day celebrations this weekend, some pets with “stranger danger” issues are in for a rough ride (tips here for helping when pets hate your date!).
+With Valentine’s Day celebrations just around the corner, some pets with “stranger danger” issues are in for a rough ride (tips here for helping when pets hate your date!).
 Pet music therapy can also help, so read on.

 CAT FACTS, THE SERIES only from Amy’s Newsletter

-I’m sharing this information from my PET MUSIC THERAPY entry from Cat Facts, The Series 13 (M): The Pet Parent’s A-to-Z Home Care Encyclopedia which includes these topics:
+I’m sharing this information from my PET MUSIC THERAPY entry from Cat Facts: The Pet Parent’s A-to-Z Home Care Encyclopedia.

 I’ve broken the massive CAT FACTS book into catnip-size alpha-chapter sections.
 Folks can choose which ones they most need.
 Each chapter will release every week or so, but ONLY for subscribers on my Amy’s Newsletter Of course, you can still get the entire CAT FACTS book either in Kindle or 540+ pages of print.

 Pleasant music can mask scary noises like thunder, or upsetting sounds like a trespassing cat’s vocalizations that put your pet’s tail in a twist.
 But more than that, the cadence of certain sounds influences the body’s natural rhythms and can speed them up and energize the listener, or slow them down to calm him.

 For instance, a fearful cat can be soothed with music or distracted with nature sounds like water running from a fountain.
 Lethargic pets that need to exercise can be energized with chirping bird sounds or fast music to get up and boogie to the beat.